 Sec.
 3-21.
-Powers and Duties^{5 6}
+Powers and Duties

 The manager shall be the chief administrative officer and head of the administrative branch of the city.
-He shall be responsible to the council for the proper administration of all affairs of the city and shall have the power and be required to:
+The manager shall be responsible to the council for the proper administration of all affairs of the city and shall have the power and be required to: